-Due to $S_1\leftrightarrow S_3^{1/3}$ mixing, a mass split is induced between the components of $S_3$.
-This induces shifts in the oblique parameters which, in turn, induce a shift in the $W$ mass.
-In the $S_1+S_3$ model, the shift of the $T$-parameter $\Dl T$ is given by
+Due to the $S_1\leftrightarrow S_3^{1/3}$ mixing, a mass split is induced among the components of $S_3$.
+This shifts the oblique parameters, which induce a shift in the $W$ mass (the corrections to the oblique parameters due to SLQs are studied in Ref.~\cite{Crivellin:2020ukd}).
+In the $S_1+S_3$ model, the shift of the $T$ parameter, $\Dl T$, is given by